mikeAdamss/platform/environments/ansible/README.md

 - 4.) use 1 to authorise 3 to a given cluster via:
     - `gcloud container clusters get-credentials <CLUSTER-NAME> --region <REGION>`

 _Example cluster name `gke-trial`.
-It's always `gke-<ENVIONMENT_NAME>`._
+It's always `gke-<ENVIRONMENT_NAME>`._

 ## Usage

 First, cd into this directory, then run the command:

-`ansible-playbook -i ./inventory/trial.gcp.yml ./playbook.yml"`.
-Change `trial` to the name of the environment you are orchestrating - **IMPORTANT**, when you create a new dynamic inventory in `./inventory` be sure to change the filter name appropriately.
+`ansible-playbook -i ./inventory/trial1.gcp.yml ./playbook.yml"`.
+Change `trial1` to the name of the environment you are orchestrating.

-**Note: until I sort the TODO earlier on this document, you'll need to have authenticated kubectl with the cluster of the envionment you're specifying, as per baove section on "Setup kubectl cluster credentials".**
+**Note: until I sort the TODO earlier on this document, you'll need to have authenticated kubectl with the cluster of the environment you're specifying, as per baove section on "Setup kubectl cluster credentials".**

-This command can also be used force the cluster to a compliant "all lights are green" state as a quick fix in the event of any issues or outages.
+This command can also be used to (likely, though depending on the underlying issue) force an enviromments worth of infrastructure to a compliant "all lights are green" state as a quick fix in the event of any issues or outages.

+ ## How it works

+The subset of out infrastrcuture you're running ansible against is defined within the relevent `./inventory` file.
+The approach is to filter by the environment label applied to each infrastructure component (these labels are by teraform during provisioning).

+When `playbook.yml` is called against this subset of infrastructure it will run each of the sets of instructions (roles) listed within.

+If you drill into the appropriate sub directory in `./roles` you'll get to the `main.yml` defining what's actually happening when that role is called.

+The key point is that this yml is really just a wrapper for underlying python functions.
+As a rough guide, the line beneath `- name:` is the name of a function, everything after is `**kwargs` passed to this function.

+Beyond that, ansible is very well documented resource, with information on indovidual modeules availible here: [https://docs.ansible.com/ansible/latest/collections/ansible/builtin/debug_module.html](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/debug_module.html)